Crea (wrestler): Independent scene (2019–present)

 Due to partially working as a freelancer, Tsukada competed in several companies of the Japanese independent scene.
 At JTO Hatsu, an event promoted by Professional Wrestling Just Tap Out on January 14, 2020, Tsukada teamed up with May Lee in a losing effort against Tomoka Inaba and Akari.
 At WAVE NAMI 1, an event promoted by Pro Wrestling Wave on September 1, 2021, Tsukada teamed up with Kaori Yoneyama in a losing effort against Itsuki Aoki and Rin Kadokura.
 At Seadlinnng Shin-Kiba Night! on March 18, 2022, she teamed up with Ryo Mizunami and fell short to Ayame Sasamura and Makoto.
 On the first night of the Korakuen Hall 60th Anniversary Festival from April 15, 2022, Tsukada teamed up with Asahi and Kaho Matsushita to defeat Kanon, Madeline and Nanami.
-At a house show promoted by Sendai Girls' Pro Wrestling on April 23, 2022, Tsukada teamed up with Asuka and Miyuki Takase in a losing effort against Saori Anou and Team 200kg (Chihiro Hashimoto and Yuu) as a result of a six-woman tag team match.
+At a house show promoted by Sendai Girls' Pro Wrestling on April 23, 2022, Tsukada teamed up with Asuka and Miyuki Takase in a losing effort against Saori Anou and Team 200 kg (Chihiro Hashimoto and Yuu) as a result of a six-woman tag team match.
 At a house show promoted by World Woman Pro-Wrestling Diana on August 13, 2022, she unsuccessfully challenged Ayako Sato for the World Woman Pro-Wrestling Diana World Championship.